nikki-experiments/dev-setup/README.md

  ### Generate SSH key

 Generate an SSH key so you can distribute.
+I originally used the code below but for more step by step instructions, [atlassian has a great tutorial](https://support.atlassian.com/bitbucket-cloud/docs/set-up-an-ssh-key/#SetupanSSHkey-ssh2) on generating public and private SSH keys.

     $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"